 Each safari season offers a unique side to the African bush.
 Low season is during the heavy rainfall months between March and early May, while the green season falls between November and February.

 For visitors looking for the ultimate safari experience, the dry, winter months from June to August are prime game-viewing times, with July and August peak months.
 During this time, demand can drive prices up.

 Learn more: Best Time to Go on an African Safari

-Both government-managed national parks and privately-owned game reserves & concessions adhere to similar principles of management with regards wildlife conservation.
+Both government-managed national parks and privately-owned game reserves and concessions adhere to similar principles of management regarding wildlife conservation.

 Your accommodation options can make a significant difference to the overall cost of your African safari, with choices ranging from hotel-style lodges to humble bush chalets and luxury canvas tents.

 The variety of accommodations available across the safari landscape varies from park to park, reserve to reserve, with properties offering rooms and suites, each commanding prices that depend on inclusions and exclusions.

 Mobile camping leaves less of a footprint in the wilderness, facilities are still comfortable and stylish, but there are fewer than permanent luxury tents.
 Larger lodges boast an array of activities and this is generally a less-exclusive option.

 Learn more: Types of Safari Accommodations and How to Choose